Priyanshu2746/Rational-Number-Operations/README.md

 Comparison
 Conversion to floati

-The program is written in an  style and uses exception handling to recover from
+The program is written in an  style and uses exception handling to